com-lihaoyi/utest/readme.md

 - Various user errors (non-existent test, non-existing test suite, invalid test query syntax) now give slightly more friendly error messages

+- Using uTest with `fork in Test := true` in SBT no longer gives an incorrect results summmary

 0.4.8
 -----